Last Updated on July 11, 2020 by Tom Shu

 Japan is one of the most interesting and diverse countries in the world with so much to see and offer.
 Each city you visit has its own unique cultures and traditions that are deeply ingrained in the people who live there, making it feel as if you’re transported to a different world with each new city you take in.

 And we love Japan so much that we’ve ended up traveling there on our own a few times over the past couple of years.
 Unfortunately, though, it’s also not the easiest country to get around if it’s your first time visiting there and you don’t know Japanese.

 Although Japan’s public transport network is extremely reliable, punctual and very comfortable, you’ll probably spend quite a bit of time at first trying to understand the different modes of transportation, various timetables, and different routes with varying costs, which doesn’t allow you to maximize the time you have on your trip.

-So when the opportunity came up to take a group tour through Japan with a local tour guide, I was definitely intrigued to see how traveling in a group might differ to visiting on your own.
+So when the opportunity came up to take a group tour through Japan with a local tour guide, I was intrigued to see how traveling in a group might differ from visiting on your own.

 After taking my first group tour, The Dragon Trip’s 13 Day Budget Japan Tour, I can honestly say that it is a comprehensive and ideal way to see a whole lot of Japan, especially if it’s your first time to the country.

 If you’re even just a wee bit curious about traveling to Japan on a group tour, then keep reading, because I’ll be sharing all the pros and cons of group travel, accommodation details, cost, transportation, activities, and more in this blog post.

 *This blog post is in collaboration with The Dragon Trip, however, all thoughts and opinions are my own.
 It is based on my experience joining one of their tours, the 13 Day Budget Japan Tour.

 Why Group Travel?